This post may contain affiliate links. Please read our disclosure policy.

 • Once sugar is melted, add the ribs into the wok and give it a quick stir.

-• Add soy sauce, dark soy sauce, Shaoxing rice wine, rice vinegar, ½ water, scallions, ginger, and garlic.
+• Add soy sauce, dark soy sauce, vinegar, honey, water, ginger, and garlic.
 Stir again then cover and allow to simmer for 45 minutes.

 • Remove the lid and turn up the heat to med-high for 10 minutes or until sauce has thickened and coats ribs well.